AnisHamadouche/MixedSolverBench/README.md

-## RPFOSolver Benchmark
+##  MixedSolverBench Benchmark

-RPFOSolverBench (Reduced-precision First Order Solver Benchmark) is an open-source MATLAB benchmark for fist-order convex optimization solvers.
-RPFOSolverBench implements the alternating direction method of multipliers (ADMM) and the Proximal-gradient Descent (PGD) under different floating-point and fixed-point machine representations.
+MixedSolverBench is an open-source MATLAB benchmark for fist-order convex optimization solvers.
+MixedSolverBench implements the alternating direction method of multipliers (ADMM) and the Proximal-gradient Descent (PGD) under different floating-point and fixed-point machine representations.

 **Current version:** 1.0.0